 More information about session cookies is available here:http://www.allaboutcookies.org/cookies/session-cookies-used-for.html (this is not part of our website and Oxford Brookes University is not responsible for its content).

-The table below contains details of these cookies as of 23 May 2012.
+The table below contains details of these cookies.
 We will review these widgets every six months or whenever notified of a change, but Oxford Brookes University does not control the dissemination of these cookies so they may not be exactly as listed.

 We embed YouTube videos on various pages on our websites.
 The first two cookies (see left) are set when you view pages that contain embedded YouTube videos.
 The third cookie is set when you view the video.